christianitis/py-vrms-rpm/README.md

 #### License
 This program is licensed under the GNU Public License Version 3.
-Please read the enclosed LICENSE.txt file for license information.
+Please read the included COPYING file for license information.

 ### Dependencies
 * Python 3 or above.